sravanikopparapu/scala-play-angular-mongo/README.md

 ![Editing a Celebrity](./screenshots/screen2.png)

 ## TODO:
-1. Verify edited data
+1. Add data verification
-2. Make possible updating name
+2. Make possible updating name (currently name is used as primary key for simplicity)
-3. Make possible filtering by ship name
+3. Make possible filtering the table by ship name, change ordering etc